trawick/edurepo/STATUS.md

 Three worst issues for end users
 ================================

-1. no end upser application ("My Edjectives")
+1. no end user application ("My Edjectives")
 2. Flashcards should indicate the type of question (e.g., "True or false?")
 3. XXX